7 Savings Accounts you must have in Canada

 Do you know that 45% of Americans and Canadians live paycheck to paycheck and have less than $1,000 saved in the bank?
 Also, one in a third of Canadians have no retirement savings before the age of 35.

-Why do you need 7 accounts?
+Why do you need these 7 savings accounts?
 It's not only because you can earn extra money but also because you should have different accounts for different goals.

-These 7 accounts, it's a wise way to manage money toward your brilliant future.
+These 7 savings accounts, it's a wise way to manage money toward your brilliant future.

 7 accounts: